Disease Guide ·Hot Spots ·2026

 Cost vs Deductible

-A single hot spot costs $150-$400 — often near or below your deductible.
-Insurance value increases if hot spots lead to allergy testing ($200-$500) or if your dog needs multiple treatments per year.
-The underlying allergy workup is where the real costs add up.
+A single hot spot costs $150-$400 - often near or below your deductible.
+Value increases if cases lead to allergy testing ($200-$500) or multiple treatments per year.
+Underlying allergy workups are where real costs accumulate.

 Red flag · Chronic condition